NERC-CEH/catalogue/docs/new-catalogue.md

-# Super Quick, How to Build a New Catalgue
+# How to Build a New Catalogue

 # Step 0: Name